gathering/tgno-backend/README.md

 Once running you should start an interactive shell in `web` container in order to have full access to any Django and Wagtail commands.
 This can be done via `docker-compose exec web bash`, or via our shortcut `make`/`make shell`

-We recommend using the for most commands as there is no value in duplicating all simple commands in local make files, and it makes i a lot easier to tinker and learn how things work.
+We recommend this approach since it makes it a lot easier to tinker and learn how things work.
 To list all commands available try `python manage.py` (while in the interactive shell)

+And no, we will not try to replicate every possible command in our Makefile.

 ### 2. Make sure you are ready to commit code